Relationships cannot be restored until we learn to face and resolve interpersonal conflicts.

 Forgiving someone does not mean that I now have to spend time with them.
 Forgiveness does not require that I place myself in the path of future danger or harm.

 Hypothetically, I might forgive an unrepentant serial killer for what he did to my family.
-But I would continue to keep a safe distance and not place myself or loved ones in danger.
-Forgiving him would not require that I see him on a regular basis.
+But I would continue to keep a safe distance and not place myself or my loved ones in danger.
+Forgiving him would not require that I see him regularly.

 We inherently understand the need for distance from an unrepentant serial killer.

-But, some will apply a different standard to a wife-beater or someone who endangers the welfare of a child.
+Some will apply a different standard to a wife-beater or someone who endangers the welfare of a child.
 They expect the victim to forgive and then spend time with the offender.
-To act like nothing has ever happened.
+To act as nothing has ever happened.
 But they are wrong.
 Something did happen.

 Call to Action.

-Conflict is inevitable, but we can control our reactions to others, we can chose how we participate, and we can strategically withdraw from those who continue to harm us.
+Conflict is inevitable, but we can control our reactions to others, we can choose how we participate, and we can strategically withdraw from those who continue to harm us.